EU AI Act: Frequently Asked Questions Answered

 10. How Does the EU AI Act Interact with GDPR?

-- If your AI system processes personal data, you must comply with both the AI Act and the GDPR simultaneously.
+- If your AI system processes personal data, you must comply with both the AI Act and the GDPR.
+No picking one.

 - The GDPR's requirements for lawful basis, data minimisation, purpose limitation, and data subject rights all continue to apply.